Kansas State vs. Kansas NCAA Football Odds, Plays and Insights | November 6, 2021

 Kansas Stats and Trends

-- So far this season Kansas has one win against the spread.

-- The Jayhawks have been underdogs by 23.5 points or more four times this season and covered the spread once.
+- The Jayhawks have covered the spread once this year when underdogs by 24 points or more (in four chances).

-- Kansas' games this year have gone over the point total five times in seven opportunities (71.4%).
+- Kansas' games this season have hit the over five times in seven opportunities (71.4%).

-- This season the Jayhawks have turned the ball over 10 times, while the Wildcats have forced 10 turnovers.
+- The Jayhawks have 10 giveaways this season, while the Wildcats have 10 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.